 TWC limits Boards’ use of incentives to nonmonetary incentives only because a participant’s receipt of monetary assistance (cash or checks) may adversely affect the participant’s eligibility for other services, such as Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) benefits.

 Under WIOA, Title I, adults and dislocated workers are not eligible to receive incentives.
-TWC has also determined that the nonmonetary participant incentives described in this WD Letter are not an allowable use of allocated SNAP Employment and Training (E&T), Employment Services, or Child Care funds.
+TWC has also determined that the nonmonetary participant incentives described in this WD Letter are not an allowable use of allocated SNAP Employment and Training (E&T), Wagner-Peyser Employment Service, or Child Care funds.

 PROCEDURES: